 From this analysis, you can see that no single material is the perfect choice for cookware material.
 They all have strengths, and they all have limitations.

 Pure stainless steel cookware probably doesn't exist.
 If it did, it would be awful, because stainless, although durable and non-reactive, has terrible heat retention and conductivity properties.

 And yet we recommend clad stainless as the best all-around cookware on the market.

 Cladding is a process that fuses layers of different metals together under intense pressure.
 The result is a product that combines all the best properties of different metals into one product.
-Cladding was invented around 1960 by an American metallurgist named John Ulam, who went on to found All-Clad cookware, the first producer of clad stainless cookware.
+Cladding was invented around 1960 by an American metallurgist named John Ulam, who went on to found the All-Clad company, the first producer of clad stainless cookware.

 Cladding was as revolutionary as stainless itself.
-It married durability, light weight, ease of care, and superior heating performance into one product.
+It married durability, light weight, ease of care, stability, and superior heating performance into one product.